All articles

 Designing for the historical replay

 Engineers working in physical AI often have to rewind reality months after the fact, rebuilding the timeline of why something went wrong or why a robot failed from whatever was logged in the moment.
 The infrastructure underneath that work has to support historical replay, which Phan says is less about analytical complexity than about discipline at the point of collection.
-"The way to solve it is very straightforward: capture enough context to reconstruct it," he notes.
-"You need to capture different timestamps, including the time of the event, the time on the device, the time it uploaded to the server, and the time of processing.
-You also have to capture the location.
-When you capture enough contextual information, you can reconstruct the history behind every data point."
+"The solution is actually straightforward: capture enough context to reconstruct what happened," Phan says.
+"That means preserving different timestamps, such as when the event occurred, when the device recorded it, when it reached the server, and when it was processed.
+You also need the location.
+Once you capture enough context, you can reconstruct the history behind every data point."

 Engineering the cloud-edge data backbone